groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 ## Tags and Expressions

 ***Tags*** and ***Expressions*** are the fundamental elements of the report generation technique, that are located in the document template and intended for the purposes of dynamic content management.
-At its simplest, a tag defines a command for the Reporting Engine, and the expression, which is an integral part of the tag, defines commands parameters.
+At its simplest, a tag defines a command for the Reporting Engine, and the expression, which is an integral part of the tag, defines command's parameters.

 In terms of the Reporting Engine, it does not matter what type of document templates you are working with - regardless of the document template type, tags and expression syntax remains the same anywhere.
 However, you need to use character escaping when working with HTML templates.